I’ve been really thinking about a concept that is so often stated as fact. That concept or statement is that “men need

 I’m a marriage and family speaker and coach; we talk about sex all of the time.
-We describe the importance and value of it AND we highlight the differences between men and women – and that USUALLY the man in a relationship “needs” sex more often than the woman.
-At this point I’m not convinced that’s true.
+We describe the importance and value of it AND we highlight the differences between men and women – and that USUALLY the man in a relationship “needs” sex more often than the woman like Vienna escorts.
+At this point, I’m not convinced that’s true.
 Sure, men often have a reputation for not being able to control their desires for sex, which is why some prefer cheap phone sex with the hottest girls, but is it truly fair to say that men NEED sex as much as people say they do.

 Different experts suggest 2-3 times per week is a healthy amount of sex in a marriage, but realistically that often isn’t possible in a world consumed by multiple jobs, kids, adult education, kids events etc… but that’s for another post.

 What I wanted to get at today was the fact that we tend to use the term “need” far too loosely.

 Now before I get into it too deeply I wanted to give a few qualifying points of clarification.
 Sex in a marriage is vital to a healthy and vibrant relationship.
 Whether it be with unflavoured sex lube or otherwise, it is important for the benefit of both man and wife in a marriage relationship.
 It adds connection and is the primary thing that sets marriage apart from any other friendship with someone of the opposite sex.
 Sexual desire varies in individuals; women can and are often becoming the more sexually aggressive partner in many marriages.
 At no point in this post am I suggesting withholding sex from your partner, or using this post to say things like “I told you so, you don’t really need it, so you don’t get it!”

 Those things said, I’ve run into a roadblock with the statement “men need sex” and I’d like to tell you why.